jonnyhoeven/workshop/WORKSHOP.md

 Normally you'll want to deploy using a manifest file, so you can keep track of your `deployments` and easily replicate them across different clusters or namespaces.

-__Before starting make sure you're in the correct working directory__
+__Before starting make sure you're in the correct working directory.__

 - Create the `cat-app` namespace using kubectl: